pytorch/vision/docs/source/models.rst

 The implementations of the models for object detection, instance segmentation and keypoint detection are efficient.

-In the following table, we use 8 V100 GPUs, with CUDA 10.0 and CUDNN 7.4 to report the results.
-During training, we use a batch size of 2 per GPU, and during testing a batch size of 1 is used.
+In the following table, we use 8 GPUs to report the results.
+During training, we use a batch size of 2 per GPU for all models except SSD which uses 4 and SSDlite which uses 24.
+During testing a batch size  of 1 is used.

 For test time, we report the time for the model evaluation and postprocessing (including mask pasting in image), but not the time for computing the